DieselAnalytics/PowerBI_With_R/README.md

-# PowerBI_With_R
+# Power BI With R

-Repo used for the Power BI with R course
+I will put detailed instructions here how to download the code in this repo that is used by the course.